jamesloper/react-view-pager-touch/README.md

 ### `scrollEnabled`

-When false, the content does not scroll.
+When false, the content will not respond to touch.
 The default value is true.

 | Type | Required |
 | ---- | -------- |